symlex/rest-api/README.md

 To open a terminal, run `docker-compose exec php sh`.

-YAML files located in `app/config` configure the entire system based on parameter and service definitions.
+YAML files located in `app/config` configure the app based on parameters and services.
 The main config file is `app/config/rest.yml`.

 If you add `localhost-debug` to your `/etc/hosts` and access the site with that, it will load in debug